 This WMP has been developed to satisfy the requirements of MCoA C1.
-A full list of applicable MCoAs, REMMs, CEMF requirements and EPL condition requirements is provided in Attachment 1.
+A full list of applicable MCoA, REMMs, CEMF requirements and EPL condition requirements is provided in Attachment 1.

-The Project's construction activities will be regulated by an Environmental Protection Licence (EPL) issued by the EPA.
-Any conditions or requirements prescribed by the EPL as they relate to waste management will be listed in Attachment 1 and will be considered in the development of this sub-plan.
+Any conditions or requirements prescribed by the EPL as they relate to waste management are listed in Attachment 1 and have been considered in the development of this sub-plan.

-In the Assessment Report for Sydney Metro West - Stage 1, the Department of Planning, Industry and Environment considers that EIS has adequately assessed construction waste issues and that they can generally be managed through the MCoA, REMMs, CEMF requirements and EPL condition requirements in Attachment 1.
+In the Assessment Report for Sydney Metro West - Stage 1, DPE considers that the EIS has adequately assessed construction waste issues and that they can generally be managed through the MCoA, REMMs, CEMF requirements and EPL condition requirements in Attachment 1.
 Therefore, no further assessment of construction waste impacts has been undertaken for this WMP.